daattali/beautiful-jekyll/about.md

 ---
 layout: page
 title: About
-subtitle: What is Fur Squared all about?
+subtitle: Fur Squared is a furry convention held in Southeastern Wisconsin.
+Read this page to learn more about the convention!
 ---
-Fur Squared is a furry convention typically held in Brookfield, WI!

 ### Q: What is a furry convention?